mhorod/VLO-IT/README.md

 Problems solved on IT classes in my highschool.

-While code is mostly in english, tasks and names are in polish.
+While code is mostly in english, tasks and names are (sometimes) in polish.

 # Changelog